Narokwe/alx-system_engineering-devops/0x00-shell_basics/README.md

-Scripts for writing and manipulating text files
+Scripts for writing and manipulating file